 In this article of Tesseract Thoughts, our Portfolio Manager Juuso Ahlroos summarises some of his thoughts about the value of cryptocurrencies in a diversified portfolio.
-Contact us to learn more!

 Diversification is the way to earn the best risk-adjusted returns.
-Cryptocurrencies, an asset that is hard to be grouped under any traditional asset classes and does not have a high correlation with anything, could allow investor to increase their risk adjusted return and the current research agrees with that.
+Cryptocurrencies, an asset that is hard to be grouped under any traditional asset classes and does not have a high correlation with anything, could allow investors to increase their risk-adjusted return and the current research agrees with that.
 Because of that, investors should start adding cryptocurrencies to the list of assets to consider when making allocation decisions.

 On October 31st 2008, Satoshi Nakamoto published his white paper on bitcoin: “Bitcoin: A Peer-to-Peer Electronic Cash System”.
 His idea was to create a trustless, irreversible payment system to protect both buyers and sellers.
 He proposed bitcoin as a peer-to-peer version of electronic cash, allowing for transactions to go directly to another party without going through financial institutions.

-Bitcoin has come a long way from the initial whitepaper and currently bitcoin’s market capitalisation is $360 billion, and the entire cryptocurrency market is worth around $580 billion according to coinmarketcap.com.
-As cryptocurrencies have reached a wider adoption, they have also moved far from initial idea of being used just as electronic cash.
+Bitcoin has come a long way from the initial whitepaper and currently, bitcoin’s market capitalisation is $360 billion, and the entire cryptocurrency market is worth around $580 billion according to coinmarketcap.com.
+As cryptocurrencies have reached a wider adoption, they have also moved far from the initial idea of being used just as electronic cash.
 Bitcoin has been compared to gold as an alternative way to store wealth by J.P.
 Morgan (2020).
-Baur, Hong and Lee (2018) also found that bitcoin is not used an alternative currency or medium of exchange but a speculative asset.
+Baur, Hong and Lee (2018) also found that bitcoin is not used as an alternative currency or medium of exchange but a speculative asset.